Theo Epstein: Chicago Cubs

 president of baseball operations.
 The Cubs finished in last place in the National League Central for the first three years of Epstein's presidency, as the focus was to acquire young talent rather than maximize short-term competitiveness.
 After a three-year rebuild, the Cubs clinched a playoff berth in 2015 and advanced to the National League Championship Series, where they were swept by the New York Mets.

 Epstein signed an extension with the club on September 28, 2016, with a contract estimated to be worth up to $25 million.
 The Cubs would proceed to break the so-called "Curse of the Billy Goat" by defeating Cleveland Indians in the 2016 World Series, their first championship since 1908.

 Epstein stepped down from his role on the Cubs on November 20, 2020.
 Jed Hoyer, Epstein's long-time deputy, took over his position.

 MLB consultant and private equity

 In January 2021, MLB hired Epstein as a consultant for "on-field matters".
-Later that year, he joined private equity firm Arctos Sports Partners.
+Later that year, he joined private equity firm Arctos Partners.